 If the object appears to cross the field of view in the telescope fairly fast, you are likely looking at a satellite in low-Earth orbit.
 But if the satellite is moving slowly and remains visible several seconds through the telescope, you are probably seeing one of many geostationary satellites that will be visible in the path of comet Wirtanen from early to mid-December.

-Sometimes, geostationary satellites may be visible in groups of 3 or more.
+Sometimes, geostationary satellites may be visible in groups of three or more.

 Can you confirm you are looking at a geostationary satellite at the eyepiece?
 Yes.
 If you are a using a computerized or tracking telescope, center the slow-moving object in the field of view.
 Then turn off the telescope or tracking function.
 If it’s a geostationary satellite, it will remain centered and now all the stars will appear to slowly drift as Earth rotates.